anya2041/anya2041.github.io/_posts/2025-06-12-Übermensch.md

 As we navigate a world where old certainties crumble—religion, tradition, even reason—Nietzsche asks us: *What values will you live by, if not inherited ones?* The answer isn’t easy, but it may just be the most urgent question of our time.

+> “Man is a rope, tied between beast and *Übermensch*—a rope over an abyss.”
+> —Friedrich Nietzsche, *Thus Spoke Zarathustra*

+---